 Be careful to place the garden plants that need sunshine on the outer periphery.
 Try to use an interesting mix of flowering plants, greens, and succulents to create layers and add interest.

-I prefer having lots of perennials with colorful leaves like croton, wildfires, bougainvillea, etc. and a small amount of seasonals because maintaining the seasonals requires lots of inputs both in terms of money, time and involvement.
+I prefer having lots of perennials with colorful leaves like croton, wildfires, bougainvillea, etc., and a small amount of seasonals because maintaining the seasonals requires lots of inputs both in terms of money, time and involvement.
 Perennials are comparatively less consuming and are easy to maintain.

 Create a Reading Nook

-A comfy chair and a small side table (or ledge if you don’t have enough space for a table), can turn your balcony/terrace into your most favorite spot in the house.
+A comfy chair and a small side table (or ledge if you don’t have enough space for a table), can turn your balcony/terrace into your favorite spot in the house.
 You can enjoy the views, curl up with your cuppa, read, write, meditate, or do your own thing.
 Don’t forget a warm throw to keep you comfortable if you doze off while reading.

-I utilized the old tires, painted them for 2 low seaters, and stacked 2 tires on top of each other topping an unused tile which was lying in the house leftover from construction time to create a tabletop.
+I utilized the old tires, painted them for 2 low seaters, and stacked 2 tires on top of each other topping an unused tile that was lying in the house leftover from construction time to create a tabletop.

 The best part is that all these materials are weather resistant and need minimal maintenance.